 The largest international hub in Texas, the George Bush Intercontinental Airport is the 14th busiest airport in the United States and the 47th busiest in the world.
 It covers 10,000 acres, has five runways, and is a hub for nine of its 34 commercial airlines.
 The airport also serves 20 cargo carriers including Amazon Air, China Airlines Cargo, DHL Aviation, Cargoluz, AirBridgeCargo Airlines, FedEx Express and UPS Airlines.

-Regional airports in the area include Roger M. Dreyer Memorial Airport, Victoria Regional Airport, Lackorn Airport, Old Kingsbury Aerodrome, The Carter Memorial Airport, Cherry Spraying Service Airport, San Marcos Regional Airport, New Braunfels Regional Airport, Bailey Airport, Yoakum Municipal Airport, Hallettsville Municipal Airport, Karnes County Airport, Cuero Municipal Airport, Goliad County Industrial Airpark, Lockhart Municipal Airport, and Fayette Regional Air Center.
+Regional airports in the area include Roger M. Dreyer Memorial Airport (Gonzales' city-owned airport), Victoria Regional Airport, Lackorn Airport, Old Kingsbury Aerodrome, The Carter Memorial Airport, Cherry Spraying Service Airport, San Marcos Regional Airport, New Braunfels Regional Airport, Bailey Airport, Yoakum Municipal Airport, Hallettsville Municipal Airport, Karnes County Airport, Cuero Municipal Airport, Goliad County Industrial Airpark, Lockhart Municipal Airport, and Fayette Regional Air Center.

 Port of Port Lavaca – Point Comfort (85 miles)

 Located on the historic Matagorda Ship Channel, the Port operates at a depth of 36 feet and a width of 200 feet.
 This small seaport is a first port of entry, has maritime railroad, offers available pilotage and longshore services, and is a fully-stocked supply port.
 The Port is 1.5 hours’ drive down the US Highways 183 & 87, and the Union Pacific Rail connects Gonzales to the port’s warehouses.